ridaarif98/NewPortfolio/README.md

 ## Getting Started

-**This is an example of how you may create your mobile responsive porfolio**
+**This is an example of how you may create your mobile and desktop responsive porfolio**

 ## Prerequisites